 - ¾ cup dark brown sugar, packed

 - ¼ teaspoon ground nutmeg

 - 15 ounce can pumpkin puree, (not pie filling)

 - 1 cup pecans (4 ounces), finely chopped

 - 1 teaspoon vanilla extract

 - 1 teaspoon granulated sugar

-Set pie crust into a 9" deep pie plate.
+- Set pie crust into a 9-inch deep dish pie plate.
 Trim and flute edges, as desired.
 Use a fork to prick all over the bottom crust.
 Set aside.

 - In a small mixing bowl, whisk together brown sugar, cinnamon, ginger, salt, nutmeg, and cloves.
 Set aside.